 Information for refugees who have newly arrived in Germany, covering aspects such as asylum seeking procedure, work permit, school and childcare, living and learning German.
 The website is hosted by Telekom AG and edited by volunteers.

 This article explains the terms asylum law, aliens act, immigration act and informs about the laws and regulations and fields of law that are relevant in this context.
 Another section deals with the question what is regulated by the asylum law.
 The information is offered by the professional association of law journalists.

 The Federal Office for Migration and Refugees is responsible for giving immigration advice to adult immigrants.
 It develops the relevant programmes and manages their practical implementation.
-Two advisory programmes for immigrants are provided using federal funds: the Migration Advisory Service for adult immigrants (MBE) funded by the Federal Ministry of the Interior (BMI) and [...]
+The website offers a search option for advisory centres in specific regional areas.

 The Federal Office for Migration and Refugees offers integration projects targeting social co-existence, for ethnic German resettlers and foreigners where immigrants and natives encounter one another.
 Immigrants of all ages can take part in the integration projects if they would like to live in Germany in the long term.
 Some projects focus on specific groups, e.g. women or [...]

 Refugees who want to learn German in Germany fast and for free can find a variety of language learning opportunities offered by the Goethe-Institut: self-learning courses, speaking exercises, videos and information on how to deal with public authorities in everyday life and in finding a job.
 All services work on smartphones and tablets.
 An interactive vocabulary trainer in 16 [...]

 This website by the Federal Ministry of Labour and Social Affairs informs about recognition of foreign qualifications and access to the labour market for asylum seekers in Germany.
 Additional information including a Health Guide in Arabic and other [...]